9-12

 -----------------------------------------------------------------------------------

-1. Cut board.
-Remove board.
-Rotate log 90o counter-clockwise; cut board
+Rotate log 90o counter-clockwise; cut board.
+Remove loose board.

-Remove board Rotate log 90o clockwise; cut board Keep repeating till all boards are cut.
+Rotate log 90o clockwise, then cut board.
+Keep repeating till all boards are cut.

 -----------------------------------------------------------------------------------

-Now that you know the procedure, go back to the diagram numbered 1-8.
+Now that you know the procedure, go back to the diagrams numbered 1-8.
 Try to picture which way the quarter log is turned each time and which side the board is cut from.
 This is a good mental exercise.
-If you can't do it, start reading again from just below the dark blue print above.
+If you can't do it, reread this section (Quarter Sawn Lumber) again.
 If you still can't do it, come back and try again another day.

 The advantage of quarter sawn lumber is that the annual rings go almost straight from one face of the board to the other (the annual rings are almost perpendicular to the face of the board).

 This means that the boards will warp, twist, split, swell, and shrink less than in plain sawn wood.
-Here are some examples of quarter sawn wood.
+Here are some examples of what the top surface of quarter sawn wood would look like.

 Maple Poplar White Oak Red Oak